jwhiteside11/uconn-sentiment-backend/README.md

 ```bash
 docker compose up
 ```
 This will run the `docker-compose.yml` file, building the Docker images and running the containers for each service.
+The images can taken about 10 minutes to build.

 The main API is `data-fetchers` service for now.
 Refer to the [API reference](/data-fetchers#api-reference) for useful API endpoints.